How much does a Handler make?

 How to earn more as a Handler?

-A Handler plays a crucial role in many industries, ensuring that materials and goods move smoothly from one place to another.
-To earn more in this role, consider these key factors that can enhance your skills and value in the job market.
-Improving these areas can lead to higher pay and better job opportunities.
+A Handler plays a crucial role in many industries, ensuring that goods and materials move smoothly.
+To increase earnings in this role, consider these key factors.
+Each one can help boost your salary and career prospects.